Last updated on September 11th, 2023 at 10:21 am

 In a relationship or marriage, sex is usually but not always about connection.
 We may fall into one of two categories.

 - We may need sex to feel connected.

 - We may need to feel connected to have sex.

 Or if we have a sex addiction, we may not be seeking connection, but pure escape into physical excitement, and pleasure.

 If we need to have sex to feel connected, and our partner needs to feel connected to have sex, we could run into a bit of a problem.
 The partner who needs to feel connected to have sex may have to request some time to cuddle and may also need to reassure his or her partner that they will have sex.

-WeConcile’s level 17 specifically focuses on sexuality.
+WeConcile’s topics on sexuality specifically focus on this.
 You’ll learn about bonding, sexual differences, sexual history, how our feelings interface with our sexuality, pursuing and withdrawing, and more in much greater detail.